ByVictorrr/MagWallet/README.md

-# MageticWallet - save your magnetic cards and upload to a magspoof
+# MagWallet - Magnetic Wallet

 ## Basic Idea
 Swipe your card using the magnetic card reader.
 This program allows one to save